 8 1/2 x 6 1/2 inches

-This painting is one of four illustrations of the Bhagavata Purana in Krannert Art Museum's collection.
-The works are from different areas of India and therefore differ stylistically from one another.
-The Bhagavata Purana, a popular Hindu text dating from the ninth or tenth century, narrates the life and adventures of Krishna, an avatar or incarnation of the god Vishnu.
-Hindus believe in a formless god whose three primary manifestations are Brahma the creator, Siva the destroyer, and Vishnu the preserver.
-Vishnu's Krishna avatar is known as "the dark one" and is usually shown with black or dark-blue skin.
+This painting may be an illustration from the Bhagavata Purana, a popular Hindu text dating from the ninth or tenth century that narrates the life and loves of Krishna, an avatar or incarnation of the god Vishnu.
+Hindu texts refer to a formless god whose three primary manifestations are Brahma the creator, Siva the destroyer, and Vishnu the preserver.
+Krishna, is one of the most popular avatars and has important devotional traditions of his own.

 In this work, Krishna has turned away from the goddess Radha, who looks dismayed by his action.
 It seems not even the lotus in Krishna's hand pacified her.
 As the rejected Krishna departs, his annoyance is evident on his face.
 He wears a saffron yellow dhoti and a crown such as the god Vishnu would wear, denoting his divinity.
 Radha, referred to as a gopi ("cowherd") in the Bhagavata Purana text, is depicted in this painting as a princess in her palace.